B.D.G.A. RULES FOR PENNANTS

 - Under no circumstances may matches be played outside the block time allocated for the fixture, Captains may agree to move individual drawn matches within that time.

-- In accordance with the Note to Rule 8 of the Rules of Golf, in addition to the persons from whom advice may be sought under that Rule, there may be appointed one non-playing person for each grade team who is permitted to give advice to players and caddies of that team.
-One of the persons appointed to give such advice must be the
+- In addition to the persons from whom advice may be sought under that Rule, there may be appointed one non-playing person for each grade team who is permitted to give advice to players and caddies of that team, and designated non-playing Captain/Manager.

 - Slow Play: play should be in accordance with the pace of play guidelines of the host club.
 A match that loses a hole to the group ahead should be warned, with any subsequent offense penalized by the Match Committee of the day under these rules.